-Steve Evemy spent most of his working life with Royal Mail, travelling all over the country.
-In 2004 he started a new career working near his home in Southampton, where he has lived since 1979.
+Steve Evemy spent most of his working life with Royal Mail, based mainly in London.
+In 2004 he started a new career working near his home in Southampton, where he had lived since 1979.
+He retired in 2018.
 He is married with two grown-up sons, still lives in Southampton, and says that he is so glad to have escaped from doing paid work.
 His first journey with us was in 2001 to St Kilda, where he enjoyed the companionship offered by a small group of fellow Christians from a variety of backgrounds.
 Since then Steve has enjoyed becoming a leader and has tried to facilitate similar experiences for others in those remote places where the spirit seems more accessible than in our busy modern world.

 David was brought up in the West Country and trained as a teacher in Wales before pursuing theological and pastoral studies in Bristol.
 He has been involved as a leader with Journeying from its very earliest days, taking many holiday journeys in Britain and Ireland.
 Home these days is in Pembrokeshire, with its deep Celtic heritage and wonderful coastal scenery, where he lives with wife Pippa (an Associate Leader with Journeying) and youngest daughter, Katy.